 ‘Aberfeldy is my band…It started with some sad songs I wrote after my partner left me and moved with the kids to Dumfries & Galloway, around the same time that my previous band (a synth/prog musical homage to Erich Von Daniken called “Firestone-Legend Of The Hawk”) broke up amid some acrimony.
 I got a regular gig playing for peanuts at the infamous Royal Oak pub in Edinburgh and also formed a Zydeco band – once we performed, unwittingly, for some minor Japanese royalty; another time for JK Rowling.
-Neither got the rounds in.
 Better was when a tipsy fiddler called Sarah from Orkney heard me sing and offered to form a band with me.
-She may have got them in, I can’t remember.

 I got in touch with my old friend Ken, whom I had met years earlier via a music shop ad (“Wanted – Bassist For Punk Band”).
 We never got the punk band together, but he did give me his spare vinyl copy of “Marquee Moon” on our first meeting, an act of cultural altruism I have never forgotten.